tazama-lf/AKS-helm/README.md

 helm install jenkins jenkins/jenkins --set ingress.enabled=true --namespace=cicd
 ```

+### Accessing Jenkins UI

+The following sections of the guide require you to work within the Jenkins UI.
+You can either access the UI through a doamin if you configured an ingress or by port forwarding.

+Port forward Jenkins to be accessible on localhost:8080 by running:
+  `kubectl --namespace cicd port-forward svc/jenkins 8080:8080`

+Get your 'admin' user password by running:
+  `kubectl exec --namespace cicd -it svc/jenkins -c jenkins -- /bin/cat /run/secrets/additional/chart-admin-password && echo`

 Navigate to the Jenkins UI, username `admin` and retrieved password to login.
 Go to `Manage Jenkins`, Under `System Configuration`, select `Plugins` and install the `Configuration File`, `Nodejs` and `Docker` plugins that will enable later configuration steps.

 For optional components like Grafana, Prometheus, Vault, and KeyCloak, use similar commands if you decide to implement these features.

 **Extra Information:** [https://helm.sh/docs/helm/helm_install/](https://helm.sh/docs/helm/helm_install/)